Casper & Mandrilaftalen: Background

 Casper & Mandrilaftalen was a surrealistic comedy sketch and talk show hosted by Casper Christensen.
 The show was created by Christensen and two other Danish comedians Lasse Rimmer and Lars Hjortshøj.
 Frank Hvam later joined the program.
 Many prominent Danish comedians were occasionally part of the program, e.g. Jan Gintberg, Anders Matthesen, Mick Øgendahl, Uffe Holm, Sebastian Dorset, and Anders Lund Madsen.

-The English comedian John Cleese also made an appearance in one episode, as "Bosse" who pretends to be coach of the Danish national football team.
+The English comedian John Cleese also made an appearance in one episode, as "Bosse" who pretends to be coach of the Denmark national football team.
 This was a nod to the influence Monty Python had on the show.

 Episodes were typically written in the morning, filmed in the afternoon, and shown the same evening without much editing being done.
 This added to the impromptu humor of the show.

 The first 48 episodes of the show aired on Monday, Wednesday, and Friday at 11:30 pm during the first six months of 1999.
 The next 19 episodes were shown on Wednesday and Friday in the second half of 1999.

 In 2003, the four comedians met again and made a new episode called "Fisso".
 It was released on the second DVD (2006 re-release: third DVD) of Casper & Mandrilaftalen.